No Time To Die (Bond 25)

 Danny Boyle and screenwriter John Hodge were attached to the film in pre-production.
 However, in August 2018, the producers (including Daniel Craig) announced that Boyle had departed the project due to creative differences.
 After a month of speculation, American director Cary Joji Fukunaga was hired to direct and the release-date bumped by two months to 14th February, and then a further delay to April.

-Daniel Craig will return as 007 for the fifth and final time.
-Principal photography began on April 28th 2019 in Jamaica, although some footage was already captured in March in Norway.
+Daniel Craig returned as 007 for the fifth and final time.
+Principal photography began on April 28th 2019 in Jamaica, although some footage was already captured in March in Norway before the weather changed.

 With the official announcement at Goldeneye (Fleming's Jamacan home), writing credits were confirmed as Neal Purvis & Robert Wade, Scott Z. Burns, and Phoebe Waller-Bridge.
 Subsequently director Cary Fukunaga was added to the list, in place of Burns.

 As well as Daniel Craig (James Bond), returning cast members will include Lea Seydoux (Madeleine Swann), Ralph Fiennes (M), Naomie Harris (Moneypenny), Ben Whishaw (Q), Rory Kinnear (Tanner), Jeffrey Wright (Felix Leiter), and Christoph Waltz (Blofeld).
-New cast members include Billy Magnussen, Ana De Armas, David Dencik, Lashana Lynch, Dali Benssalah, and Rami Malek playing the main villain.
+New cast members include Billy Magnussen (Ash), Ana De Armas (Paloma), David Dencik (Obruchev), Lashana Lynch (Nomi), Dali Benssalah (Primo), and Rami Malek playing the main villain Lyutsifer Safin.

 Shooting locations include Jamaica, Pinewood Studios, London, Scotland, Norway, and Italy.